kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/13_chapter_XII.md

 We rounded the spur following the wide sweep of moraine, now grown level and even, almost without noticing the vast space of the Concordia amphitheatre spread out before us.
-Suddenly, and without warning, as if a veil had been lifted from our eyes, the wide Godwin Austen valley lay before us m its whole length.
+Suddenly, and without warning, as if a veil had been lifted from our eyes, the wide Godwin Austen valley lay before us in its whole length.
 Down at the end, alone, detached from all the other mountains, soared up K^2^, the indisputable sovereign of the region, gigantic and solitary, hidden from human sight by innmumerable ranges, jealously defended by a vast throng of